-Food Finders has a variety of programs dedicated to ending hunger in Mid-North Indiana.
+Food Finders has a variety of programs dedicated to ending hunger in north central Indiana.

 For more information, browse through the list of our programs and learn about all the ways we help feed families in your community.

 Food Finders’ flagship Agency Partner Program provides the single largest source of food for a network of over 160 hunger relief agencies such as food pantries, soup kitchens and shelters, among others.
 A vitally important piece of the hunger relief system, these agencies are a consistent source of free meals and groceries for hungry families within their communities, as well as providing additional services and referral mechanisms to additional public and private sources of support.

 In FY12 (January – December, 2012), Food Finders distributed more than 4 million pounds of food and household products through these agencies, totaling 65% of our total distribution.
 Through their partnership with Food Finders, these agencies provide a highly cost-effective method of large-scale food distribution to communities across the state.